quiet-node/hiero-consensus-node/hedera-node/docs/design/services/schedule-service/schedule-service.md

 ### pureChecks

 The ```pureChecks``` method is responsible for performing checks that are independent of state or context.
-It takes a TransactionBody as an argument and throws a PreCheckException if any of the checks fail.
+It takes a TransactionBody as an argument and throws a WorkflowException if any of the checks fail.
 In the context of ```ScheduleCreateHandler```, this method checks if the transaction ID is valid and if the scheduled transaction is valid for long term scheduling.